cardboardci/dockerfiles/images/hugo/README.md

 # cardboardci/hugo

 cardboardci/hugo is a Docker image built with continuous integration builds in mind.
-Each tag contains an Hugo version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for generating static websites with Hugo.

 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.